seapagan/linux-comfy-chair/README.md

 * Due to the lack of background services, you will need to manually start Postgresql, Nginx, ssh etc as required.
 I use a script in my home dir so I can enable and disable at will when needed.
 * This may work under WSL version 1, and has worked in the past, however I no longer test against this version of WSL.
 In all cases it is worthwhile and very easy to upgrade to WSL Version 2

+If WSL is detected, the package `ubuntu-wsl` will also be installed if missing.
+This should already be there in the official Ubuntu image, but probably not custom ones

 I will continue to ensure compatibility with WSL as I now use this for one of my main development environments.

 ## General Information